Aetrius/Ansible-Control-01/README.md

 > Copy the ansible-configuration.sh, hosts-dev.ini, ansible.cfg to the S3 bucket.

 > Create a logging directory named "logging" in the S3 bucket.

+> Create a playbooks directory name "playbooks" in the S3 bucket.

+> Create a playbooks logging directory named "playbook-log" in the S3 bucket.

 > Provision an Ansible server (I used centos (latest version)).